Examination Process

 A high powered Digital video microscope is used to analyse what type of writing instrument was used.
 The autograph structure is examined closely in respect to flow, slant and pressure.
 The scope can also identify pre-prints, stamped and auto-pen signatures.

 The type of medium is assessed.
-A Proprietary light may also be used to do determine the age of the medium.
+A Proprietary blue light may also be used to do determine the age of the medium.

 An Exemplar side by side comparison is done against a minimum of three controlled samples, often more are used.